HannesParth/CommandGodot/README.md

 ### Persistent Commands
-This implementation type of commands can also be described as single-instance or variable-input commands.
+This type of implementation can also be described as single-instance or variable-input commands.
 When using one, you invoke the same instance of a command repeatedly, giving the method it encapsules its parameters directly.

 This commands [base class](./persistent_commands/persistent_command.gd) in this project looks something like this:
 ```gdscript